Menu

 Difficult areas and possible misconceptions are identified during the planning process and children will be supported through these.

-In January 2019 we revised our planning format to reflect the structure and ingredients of a mastery lesson, with a focus on visual representations and questioning.
+Our planning format reflects the structure and ingredients of a mastery lesson, with a focus on visual representations and questioning.

-Fluency - There is a whole school focus on developing an instant recall of key facts, such as number bonds, times tables.
+Fluency - There is a whole school focus on developing an instant recall of key facts, such as number bonds and times tables.
 However, we recognise that fluency is not just about remembering facts so we develop all aspects of fluency in lessons - accuracy, flexibility and efficiency.

 Lesson Structure